Ruthietta/algorithm-wiki/README.md

 5. Open a pull request.

 Have an idea for a new feature?
 Create an issue and let’s discuss it.
 Don’t forget to give the project a star—thank you!

 <p align="right">(<a href="#readme-top">back to top</a>)</p>

+---

+## Milestones

+- **April 2024**: Project was created after completing an algorithm course, driven by the need for better understanding and practical use of algorithms.
+- **December 2024**: Enhanced the project with clear guidelines and streamlined the process for easy contribution, including adding a detailed README file.

+<p align="right">(<a href="#readme-top">back to top</a>)</p>